congvothe/beginner_de_project/README.md

 ```

 This will stop all the AWS services.
 Please double-check this by going to the AWS UI S3, EC2, EMR, & Redshift consoles.

-## Contributing

-Contributions are welcome.
-If you would like to contribute you can help by opening a Github issue or putting up a PR.